HSGU-NIA/mitoAnalyzer/README.md

 # *mitoAnalyzer*
-A software package for analyses of mitochondrial DNA using sequencing data
+A software package for analysis of mitochondrial DNA using sequencing data

 ## Overview
 mitoAnalyzer is a software package that provides a general approach for the analysis of mitochondrial DNA (mtDNA) in next-generation sequencing studies, using whole-genome sequencing data.
 It has two components: